Site icon Best Excel Tutorial

 How to Calculate Skewness in Excel

-In this Excel tutorial lesson, you will learn what skewness is and how to calculate skewness in an Excel application.
+In this Excel tutorial lesson, you will learn what skewness is and how to calculate skewness in Excel application.

 To find the skewness in Excel, please prepare some data tables.